 Depreciation represents a significant cost for the Group.
 The cost of property, plant and equipment is depreciated on a straight-line basis over the estimated useful life of the relative assets and components.
 The useful life of the fixed assets of the Group is determined by the Directors when the fixed assets are purchased.
 This is based on the historical experiences for similar fixed assets, market conditions and considerations relating to future events which could have an impact on the useful life, such as changes in technology.
 Therefore, the effective useful life may be different from the estimated useful life.
 The Group periodically evaluates technological and sector changes to update the residual useful life.
 Any change in the residual useful life could result in a change in the depreciation period and therefore in the depreciation charge in future years.

 The Group companies may be subject to legal disputes, in relation to taxation or employment issues, based on particularly complex circumstances of varying degrees of uncertainty, according to the facts and circumstances, jurisdiction and laws applicable to each case.

 Considering the inexact nature of these issues, it is difficult to predict with certainty any future payments required.

-Consequently, the management after consultation with its legal advisors and legal and tax experts, recognises a liability for such litigation when it considers that a cash outlay is likely to occur and the amount of the resulting losses can be reasonably estimated.
+Therefore, Management, having consulted with its legal and tax advisers, recognises a liability against these disputes when a financial payment is considered probable and the amount of the losses arising may be reasonably estimated.
 In the case in which a payment is considered possible, but is not yet determinable, such is reported in the explanatory notes.

 (d) Trade receivables